VotePowers let you vote what features we work on. You can see the current list and get VotePowers on the Wokwi Feature Roadmap page.

 - Occasionally, we'll give away VotePowers for users who contribute to Wokwi or create outstanding projects on Wokwi.
 To keep things fair for the users who financially support Wokwi, we will give away at most 100 VotePowers in a single calendar month.

 You can see your VotePower balance at the top of the features page.
-In case you don't have VotePowers, you'll see a purple button saying Get VotePowers.
+In case you don't have VotePowers, you'll see a blue button saying Get VotePowers.

 Voting for features

 The list of open features for voting is available at https://wokwi.com/features.
 You can spend any amount of VotePowers on a single feature.

 After voting for a feature, you are encouraged to subscribe to GitHub notifications for the relevant issue.
 This will ensure you'll get updates about the progress of the feature, and can provide feedback about the implementation.

 The number of VotePowers determines the priority of each feature.
 We review the list daily, and work on the feature with the most VotePowers.

 In case we are blocked from working on the top feature (e.g. waiting for a 3rd party, waiting for feedback on a prototype, etc.), we'll start working on the next features in the list.

 Occasionally, we'll take a break from working on the top feature, and implement smaller features, according to priority.
 Doing so helps smaller features to make it through, without queuing for a long time behind the big features.

 If you voted for an issue and changed your mind, you can ask us to undo your vote.
 You can undo the vote only if we haven't started working on the issue.